How to Use White Space in Graphic Design - Paper Lime Creative

 Activate Your Design

 “Activating your design” is a bit of graphic design jargon that means using white space as a design element.
 You use white space to create an image.
-Probably the best-known example of this concept is the two faces, and vase.
+Probably the best-known example of this concept is the two faces and vase.

-When it comes to corporate branding, FedEx is known for the arrow between the E and the X. My personal favourite example of white space in print design is the hidden bear in the Toblerone logo.
+When it comes to corporate branding, FedEx is known for the arrow between the E and the X. My favourite example of white space in print design is the hidden bear in the Toblerone logo.
 Toblerone was created in Bern, Switzerland and Bern is the German word for “bear.”

 Using negative space consciously as a design element (rather than just the canvas you’re designing on) creates visual interest and is perfect for adding additional meaning to your design.
 People stare at these designs longer, talk about how clever they are and share them with friends and family!